-Mitsubishi claims fuel economy of 166mpg and a 30-mile all-electric range.
+Mitsubishi claims fuel economy of around 140mpg and an approximate 30-mile all-electric range.
 The story gets better when it comes to road tax.
 Unlike its more expensive rivals, the Outlander PHEV is available for less than £40,000, meaning it escapes the five-time annual road-tax surcharge applied to cars costing more than that amount.

 The Tesla Model S was the EV that left a large number of mainstream manufacturers trailing in the firm’s wake.
 Thanks in part to regular updates to its styling, electric motors and software, the Model S remains hugely popular with buyers.
-The most recent update to the Model S Long Range increased driving range to 375 miles between charging, and reduces the car’s 0-60mph time to 3.7 seconds.
+The Model S Long Range Plus boasts a driving range of over 400 miles between charging, and reduces the car’s 0-60mph time to 3.7 seconds.